Kanamycin kinase: Subclasses

+APHs in general

+As mentioned before, there are many types of APH when classified according to their catalytic activity.
+They main classes are named according to where they phosphorylate: known types include APH(4), APH(6), APH(9), APH(3′), APH(2″), APH(3″), and (7″).
+The numbers refer to the carbon number scheme for aminoglycosides.
+Examples of APH(3′) and APH(2″) are more numerous than the rest.
+Most 3′, 2″, and 3″ APHs belong to the same protein family; the rest are more distantly related, but still share the general kinase structure and mechanism.

+APHs are used not only by bacteria as a mechanism or resistance to exogenous antibiotics, but also by antibiotic-producing bacteria to protect themselves against the poison being made in their cells.
+The latter need is more important from an evolutionary standpoint, as the need for resistance to a new antibiotic only arises after the producer species becomes sufficiently successful.

+Evolutionary context

-The central core region of APH(3') has a high degree of conformational similarity to regions of serine/tyrosine and threonine protein kinases, functionally equivalent enzymes found in eukaryotes.
-Additionally, X-ray crystallography and mutagenesis of key active site residues supports claims that APH(3') and eukaryotic protein kinases are related, despite sharing less than 10% of total residue content.
-Several studies have suggested that serine/tyrosine/threonine protein kinases, once thought to only occur in eukaryotes, are also found in the prokaryotes.
+The central core region of APH(3') has a high degree of conformational similarity to the catalytic regions of serine/tyrosine and threonine protein kinases, key parts of cellular regulation in eukaryotes.
+They also share mechanisms in terms of active site residues.
+Together the two similarities show that APH(3') and eukaryotic protein kinases are related, despite sharing less than 10% of total residue content.
+It is known since the late 1990s that serine/tyrosine/threonine protein kinases, once thought to only occur in eukaryotes, are also found in the prokaryotes.
+By the 2010s, it is generally accepted that the more complex, well-regulated, multidomain eukaryotic protein kinases evolved from a simpler single-domain enzyme similar to APH.

-Additionally, it has been found that aminoglycoside biosynthesis requires phosphorylation of hydroxyl groups during certain steps of synthesis.
-Thus, it has been speculated that APH(3') and other protein kinases originate from enzymes from the metabolic pathway for aminoglycosides, and developed in order to counteract the toxic effects of these antibiotics in the host bacterial cell.
+As mentioned above, the initial users of any antibiotic resistance gene should be the bacterium that produces the antibiotic.
+APH(6) of the "class II" family (distinct from the "class I" of 3') is an enzyme that can play a role in both the production and resistance to streptomycin.
+As a biosynthetic enzyme, it phosphorylates streptidine; as a resistance enzyme, it phosphorylates the analogous position of streptomycin.

 Use in research

 Aminoglycoside resistance genes are commonly used in the realm of genetic engineering in order to select for correctly transformed bacterial organisms.
 When constructing a vector plasmid, including antibiotic resistance in the vector is crucial to effectively expressing the gene of interest.
 Antibiotics, such as the aminoglycosides kanamycin or neomycin, are added to the cultures during growth phases in order to selectively destroy the cells that did not effectively take up the plasmid.
+G418 is used for eukaryotic cells as eukaryotic ribosomes are not effectively targeted by kanamycin and neomycin.
+All three are substrates of APH variants commonly used as markers (usually called neo or neoR on a plasmid).